DotaPie/cat-monitoring/README.md

 - open /home/$USER/CatMonitoring/repository/src/SyncVideos.py and set *uploadTarget* either to *UploadTarget.FTP* or *UploadTarget.GOOGLE_DRIVE*
 - if you wish to use FTP, make sure to change *targetFtpHostname*, *targetFtpUsername*, *targetFtpPassword* and *targetFtpPath*
 - local paths such as *credentialsAndTokenPath* and *videosPath* should be already set correctly

+## If you want to sync to the google drive, allow google API on your account and generate credentials.json:
+- just watch and follow https://www.youtube.com/watch?v=fkWM7A-MxR0 ...
+1:30 - 5:50 to obtain your credentials.json
+- after you download your credentials json file, rename it to credentials.json and put it to /home/$USER/CatMonitoring folder

 ## Run python script (keep window opened):
 	source /home/$USER/CatMonitoring/CatMonitoringEnv/bin/activate